Makassan contact with Australia: Religion

 Drawing on the work of Ian Mcintosh (2000), Regina Ganter and Peta Stephenson suggest that aspects of Islam were creatively adapted by the Yolngu.
 Muslim references still survive in certain ceremonies and Dreaming stories in the early 21st century.
 Stephenson speculates that the Makassans may have been the first visitors to bring Islam to Australia.

 According to anthropologist John Bradley from Monash University, "If you go to north-east Arnhem Land there is [a trace of Islam] in song, it is there in painting, it is there in dance, it is there in funeral rituals.
 It is patently obvious that there are borrowed items.
 With linguistic analysis as well, you're hearing hymns to Allah, or at least certain prayers to Allah".
 (Note: "... a figure called Walitha'walitha, which is worshipped by a clan of the Yolngu people on Elcho Island, off the northern coast of Arnhem Land.
 The name derives from the Arabic phrase Allah ta'ala', meaning 'God, the exalted'.
 Walitha'walitha is closely associated with funeral rituals, which can include other Islamic elements like facing west during prayers – roughly the direction of Mecca – and ritual prostration reminiscent of the Muslim sujood.
 'I think it would be hugely oversimplifying to suggest that this figure is Allah as the "one true God",' says Howard Morphy, an anthropologist at Australian National University.
 It's more the case of the Yolngu people adopting an Allah-like figure into their cosmology, he suggests.")

+End of contact

+Makassan activities in the Northern Territory began to decline in the late nineteenth century, as a result of the annexation of the region by South Australia.
+The South Australian government began to impose a fishing license tax on the Makassan fishermen by the 1880s, resulting in a reduction of their number as the profitability declined.
+This arrangement initially survived following the 1901 Federation of Australia.
+However, following a massacre of a Makassan crew at Cape Wilberforce in May 1902, a diplomatic spat occurred between the new Australian Federal Government and the Dutch East Indies government in Batavia.
+A compensation was paid to the Batavia government, but calls began to emerge to shut the industry down citing negative impacts to the Aboriginal population and competition with potential white Australian ventures.
+Eventually, the South Australian government opted to stop issuing licenses in July 1906, and the last Makassan fishermen came in November 1906, returning in 1907.